 Austin, TX 78752

 The Texas Education Agency accepts reports of fraud involving state and federal programs and funds, including information or data report to TEA used for school accountability purposes.

-To report fraud, file a written complaint with TEA by filling out the complaint form online or by mailing or faxing a hard copy to the address on the form.
+To report fraud, file a written complaint with TEA by filling out the online complaint form.